 The use of vegetable oils in your hair is beneficial not only for the outer structure of the hair, the cuticle layers but also for its inner structure, the cortex (read this post to know more about hair structure).
 The cuticle layers of the hair can be easily damaged by manipulation, styling tools, chemical treatments or environmental factors.
 Applying oils to the hair will seal the hair and help to prevent and protect it from these damaging effects.

 Other positive effects include added shine, hair lubrication which facilitates the detangling process and lessens a number of tangles in your hair, a decreased number of split ends and less hair friction.
-If, however, you are not excited as I am by these attractive features, then I believe you will quickly change your mind.
+If, however, you are not as excited as I am by these attractive features, then I believe you will quickly change your mind.

 Having beautiful hair on the outside is nice, but if this beauty is not a reflection of inner health then it will be short lived.
 Healthy hair demands a healthy cortex!
 This is the largest/thickest component of the hair and it’s also the cortex that provides the hair with its strength and elasticity.
 When oil is applied to the hair it is essentially reinforcing these characteristics.
 Oils will give your curly hair its bounce, they increase its tensile properties.
 In other words, your hair when stretched will be able to sustain tension and go back to its original shape without breaking or losing form.
 However, not all oils are the same.